Freiberg Cathedral: The Great Organ

 Built sometime between 1711 and 1714, the Freiberg Cathedral organ is an amalgamation of the French and German styles of organ building.
 The reeds are voiced in the French style, but the foundation stops, the stops which sound at the notated pitch, are reinforced in a way that is typical of the German style.
 Also, the Quintadehn (Quintadena) stops (stops which sound the third partial particularly strongly) and conical reed stops bear German influences as well.

-The organ was originally tuned using the meantone system of tuning, and is tuned to A=473 Hz.
+The organ was originally tuned using the meantone system of tuning, and was tuned to A=473 Hz.
 Today, the tuning system is a slight variation of meantone tuning, and A has more or less been kept at its original frequency; it is now at 476 Hz.

 The organ was not much modified over the course of Silbermann's lifetime: the influence of Silbermann's students who maintained the organ against Silbermann's wishes (he had a dispute with the leadership of Freiburg), lack of funds for retuning in the early 1800s, and the protests of the organist when the church again attempted to retune the organ a few decades later all contributed to the preservation of the organ more or less as it was built.
-However, in the early 1900s, the 8' Quintadehn stop was rebuilt due to "tin disease", and the reeds were worked on a few years later.
+However, in the early 1900s, the 8' Quintadehn stop was rebuilt due to tin disease, and the reeds were worked on a few years later.

 In the 1950s and the years following, various efforts were made to restore the organ to its original state.
 It still contains the four wedge bellows which were part of its original design, and can be pumped by a blower or by hand.

 The Small Organ

 This 1-manual and pedal organ was built in 1719 for St. John's church.
 However, in the 1930s, St. John's Cathedral fell into such a state of disrepair that its collapse became a major concern.
 In order to spare the organ, cantor Arthur Eger arranged for its removal, and it was installed in the Dom.
 St-Marien Cathedral.

 The organ was tuned in equal temperament during an 1857 repair by Karl Traugott Stöckel.
-It is a relatively small organ (especially compared to the organs of 100 stops or more of today) of 14 stops, 11 of which are in the manuals, and the remaining in the pedals.
+It is a relatively small organ (especially compared to the organs of 100 stops or more of today) of 14 stops, 11 of which are in the manuals, and the remainder in the pedals.